10 minutes Reading time

 The toy market has seen some great wins in terms of visibility this year.

-The top ten retailers were:
+According to our toy industry statistics, the top ten retailers were:

 1. shopdisney.co.uk (∞%)